Hard Hat Riot: Aftermath

 Several thousand construction workers, longshoremen and white-collar workers protested against Lindsay on May 11, holding signs reading, "Impeach the Red Mayor" and chanting "Lindsay is a bum".
 They held another rally May 16, carrying signs calling Lindsay a "rat", "commie rat" and "traitor".
 Mayor Lindsay described the mood of the city as "taut".
-The rallies culminated in a large rally on May 20 in which an estimated 150,000 construction workers, longshoremen and others rallied outside City Hall.
+These demonstrations culminated in a large rally on May 20, in which an estimated 150,000 construction workers, longshoremen and others gathered outside City Hall.
 When the workers later marched down Broadway, many office workers in surrounding buildings showed their support by showering the marchers with ticker tape.
-One magazine coined the day, "Workers' Woodstock".
+One magazine coined the day "Workers' Woodstock".

+Union stewards and contractors encouraged their construction employees to attend these rallies, and those who refused to attend were informed that their pay would be withheld for the day.
+At the May 20 rally, black construction workers freely told newspaper reporters that they were being made to attend under duress.

-On May 26, Brennan led a delegation of 22 union leaders, who represented more than 300,000 tradesmen, to meet with Nixon at the White House and presented him with several ceremonial hardhats and a flag pin.
+On May 26, Brennan led a delegation of 22 union leaders, representing more than 300,000 tradesmen, to meet with Nixon at the White House and presented him with several ceremonial hardhats and a flag pin.
 Nixon said he sought to honor those “labor leaders and people from Middle America who still have character and guts and a bit of patriotism.”
 Nixon's general counsel, Charles Colson, who organized the meeting and was later in charge of developing a strategy to win union support for Nixon in the 1972 presidential election, identified Brennan as a friendly labor leader due to his role in organizing the counter-protests in the weeks after the riot.

+In its August 1970 issue, Scanlan's Monthly claimed that Spiro Agnew had arranged the riots and demonstrations using CIA funding.
+This infuriated Nixon, who urged the FBI and IRS to investigate the small magazine.
+The following month's issue investigated the criminal records of the leading hard hat rioters.

 Brennan later organized significant union political support for Nixon in the 1972 election.
-Nixon appointed Brennan as his labor secretary afterward as a reward for his support and he was retained by President Gerald Ford into 1975, following Nixon's resignation.
-The book The Hardhat Riot wrote of the riot that it was the day when the Old Left attacked the New Left, because "two liberalisms collided that day, presaging the long Democratic civil war ahead", and that the riot and demonstrations after captured the "era when FDR’s everyman first turned against the liberalism that once had championed him" and Nixon "moved the Republican Party from blue bloods to blue collars".
-In their reviews of The Hardhat Riot, the New York Daily News wrote that the riot "changed American politics, perhaps forever" and, in The New York Times, Clyde Haberman characterized the riot as "a blue-collar rampage whose effects still ripple, not the least of them being Donald Trump’s improbable ascension to the presidency".
+Nixon appointed him labor secretary as reward for his support, a position he retained under President Gerald Ford into 1975, following Nixon's resignation.

+The 2020 book The Hardhat Riot described the event as the day when the Old Left attacked the New Left: "two liberalisms collided that day, presaging the long Democratic civil war ahead".
+It claimed that the riot and the demonstrations that followed captured the "era when FDR’s everyman first turned against the liberalism that once had championed him" and Nixon "moved the Republican Party from blue bloods to blue collars".
+In its review of the book, the New York Daily News wrote that the riot "changed American politics, perhaps forever", while The New York Times’ Clyde Haberman characterized it as "a blue-collar rampage whose effects still ripple, not the least of them being Donald Trump’s improbable ascension to the presidency".